HOW TO FIND US

 Moulton Theatre is situated on Cross Street in the heart of Moulton Village, Northamptonshire, near the roundabout junction with Northampton Lane North, postcode NN3 7RZ.
 See MAP (opens in separate window).

-Parking is available in some nearby streets, although not directly in front of the building – we would request that patrons always park considerately.
+Parking is available in the car park at top of Barlow Lane near the Guide Hall and in some nearby streets, although not directly in front of the building – we would request that patrons always park considerately.
+We have one disabled space adjacent to the theatre.

 Honorary President Laura Rees